 There is a lesson here.
 I really want the Purple Coneflower, but must choose Pale Purple Coneflower.
 I lust after Prairie Blazingstar, but must choose Northern Blazingstar, and so on.
 In other words, I must follow my own advice: work with the soil conditions at hand and do not attempt to manipulate or bend plants to my will.

 This is my year to stop the incessant watering, honor the native plants, and acquiesce to Mother Nature.
-I am, with my partner and head gardener, husband Wayne, removing the wrongly sited plants.
+I am, with my husband and head gardener, Wayne, removing the wrongly sited plants.
 Renovating each bed is an enormous task, but I feel quite strongly, that it must be done.
-In the end our water bills will be less, our watering time in the garden will be cut, and out in my yard I will hear a the sigh of contently growing plants – and I think I hear Mother Nature saying, well done, Sarie, well done.
+In the end our water bills will be less, our watering time in the garden will be cut, and out in my yard I will hear a the sigh of contentedly growing plants – and I think I hear Mother Nature saying, well done, Sarie, well done.